 Human attachments are important bonds in every culture.
 The closeness or health level of an attachment formed with a primary caregiver in childhood can certainly shape the future as an adult.
 In fact, research indicates that early childhood attachments greatly affect later intimate relationships as adults.

 “lasting psychological connectedness between human beings.“

-While he did extensive research on attachment styles, it was his colleague Mary Ainsworth that took the research to a new level.
-In particular, she addressed things like how attentive, accessible, and responsive primary caregivers are of children.
+While he did extensive research on attachment styles, his colleague Mary Ainsworth took the research to a new level.
+In particular, she addressed how attentive, accessible, and responsive primary caregivers are of children.

-Both Bowlby and Ainsworth agreed that attachment styles formed early in life have a great impact throughout the rest of life.
+Both Bowlby and Ainsworth agreed that attachment styles formed early in life greatly impact the rest of life.

 Table of Contents

 Ainsworth studied the various attachments between toddlers aged 12 to 18 months with an assessment technique called the “Strange Situation Classification (SSC).